Home Battery FAQ

 Do I need a permit?

 Yes, in every Texas jurisdiction I've worked in.
 Battery storage installations — even DIY plug-in units over 3 kWh — require a city/county electrical permit and inspection.
-Skipping the permit voids your homeowner's insurance if anything goes wrong (battery fire, panel fault) and can prevent you from claiming the 30% federal tax credit because the IRS expects "placed in service" to mean code-compliant + inspected.
+Skipping the permit voids your homeowner's insurance if anything goes wrong (battery fire, panel fault).
+If you're still finishing a 2025 install and need the placed-in-service date for the (now-final) Section 25D credit, the inspection sign-off is what the IRS uses.

 Got a question that’s not here?